 Thus the word “Psi” to mean someone who is psychic or has psychic abilities such as telepathy, clairvoyance, telekinesis, etc. – which of course we all have to some extent and may regard as perfectly normal.
 Don’t we all know when someone is staring at us, don’t we have intuition, don’t we exert our will at a distance, cant we all send loving energy to people, are we not conscious of the effect of prayer and meditation; are not all these things normal?

 Durability and Use

-Please share your experiences with how weather proof the psi-ko-hoop is, and how you managed to dry your hoop if it did get wet, and what the consequences were.
-So far there has not been enough direct experience with the weather and the psikohoop.
-I did take some psihoops underwater, and this involved putting some shrink tubing over the connector area and heating it gently till it shrunk around the tube and sealed the connector fully.
+Please share your experiences with how weather proof your psihoop is, and how you managed to dry your hoop if it did get wet, and what the consequences were.
+I did take some psihoops underwater, and this involved putting some shrink tubing over the connector area and heating gently till it shrunk around the tube and sealed the connector fully.
 If you know you will be in water (doing a performance or some such) then we recommend using the shrink wrap tube, but be a little careful with applying too much heat to the connector area.

 A large part of the effect of the lights in a moving hoop is about the trails.
 The pathways of the whole hoop (and each part of it) are shown by the lights.
 The way that we are conscious of this is loosely called persistence of vision (POV) but more accurately involves the phi phenomenon, “Beta movement” and one that Wikipedia and other scientists of movement perception have not yet included – psi-phenomena!